josh-mchugh/rediscovering-javascript/chapter-12/README.md

 ## aop.js
 Aspect-oriented programming (AOP) is a special case of metaprogramming where function calls may be intercepted with advices.
 An advice is a piece of code that is exercised in a particular context.
 Advices can run 'Before', 'After', and 'Around' beofre a function call.

+## fluent-map.js
+Member Synthesis allows us to use Proxy to trap calls for missing properties.
+In this example if a member does not exist on the target object, then we can synthesize the behavior.